-Watch our expert's video outlining a real-life example of a clinic that converted more than 50% of their cancelled appointments into virtual consultations during the UK lockdown period
+Open the detailed description >>Watch our expert's video outlining a real-life example of a clinic that successfully converted cancelled appointments into productive virtual consultations.

 Step 1: Mass Notifications via Practice Management Software

-With Medesk medical CRM, the “Patients” section enables you to conduct an advanced patient search at any time.
-You can group patients according to certain characteristics, diagnoses, demographic information and more.
-Then you can send more specific information for these subgroups.
-Of course, you can still send more general information to every single patient in one go.
+Learn more >>With Medesk medical CRM, the "Patients" section enables you to conduct an advanced patient search.
+You can group patients according to characteristics, diagnoses, and demographic information.
+Then you can send specific information for these subgroups.
+You can still send general information to every patient in one go.

 Step 2: Focus on Online Content and Social Media